namine92/namine92.github.io/content/ios/v2/index.md

 ## Basic Example

-For basic examples of a MapsIndoors implementation, clone [this repository](https://github.com/MapsIndoors/MapsIndoorsIOS/tree/SDK_V2) and run the XCode Scheme called *Demos*.
+For basic examples of a MapsIndoors implementation, run `pod try MapsIndoors` (see below for setting up CocoaPods or just clone [this repository](https://github.com/MapsIndoors/MapsIndoorsIOS/tree/SDK_V2)) and run the XCode Scheme called *Demos*.
 The code for these samples are to find in the */Example/DemoSamples* folder.

 You can also follow the steps below to start your app from scratch or to enhance the basic examples, more features will be explained in the [guides](/ios/v2/guides).